-This Is What It Costs To Be A Bridesmaid In The US Today
+How Much It Costs To Be A Bridesmaid In The U.S.

 It’s usually an honor when a close friend asks you to be a bridesmaid at her wedding, but according to a recent survey, Katherine Heigl’s character in 27 Dresses must have been pretty loaded because playing a role in your friend’s special day can also be pretty costly.
 Being a bridesmaid in the United States can cost an average of $1,500, depending on where you live.

 Weddington Way, a wedding shop with pop-up stores in major cities around the country, surveyed over 1,000 bridesmaids to get some info on the “less glamorous side” (aka expenses) of being part of the main event.
 According to the survey, the average woman will be a bridesmaid about three times in her life before she turns 27.
 Sure, spending about $1,500 every year or so in your mid-20s for an event that’s not even about you may make you think twice about the expense, but then again, maybe not so much.

 As the survey found, most bridesmaids have actually known the brides for quite some time.
 One in four bridesmaids said they knew the bride because they were relatives, 19 percent said they knew them from college, 18 percent said they were friends since childhood, 17 percent in middle or high school, and the rest through work, friends, or grad school.
 Being a bridesmaid may be costly, but at the end of the day, it's definitely worth it.
 Here’s what it costs to be a bridesmaid in the United States today:

 According to the survey, a bridesmaid dress will set you back about $165.
 If you’re looking to budget your expenses, that should be about 12.5 percent of the total budget.
 Hair and makeup should cost around $89, shoes should be around $71, followed by accessories at $56.
 In total, your clothing and preparations costs should be about 30 percent of your total budget.